A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-22572

-CVE-2026-22572 is an authentication bypass vulnerability in Fortinet FortiAnalyzer and FortiManager that allows attackers to bypass MFA checks.
-This article covers technical details, affected versions, impact, and mitigation.
+CVE-2026-22572 is an authentication bypass vulnerability in Fortinet FortiAnalyzer that allows attackers to bypass MFA checks with admin credentials.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-22572 Overview

-CVE-2026-22572 is an authentication bypass vulnerability affecting Fortinet FortiAnalyzer, FortiManager, and FortiManager Cloud products.
-This vulnerability allows an attacker who already possesses knowledge of an administrator's password to bypass multifactor authentication (MFA) checks by submitting multiple crafted requests through an alternate path or channel.
-The flaw is classified under CWE-288 (Authentication Bypass Using an Alternate Path or Channel).
+CVE-2026-22572 is an authentication bypass vulnerability affecting Fortinet FortiAnalyzer and FortiManager appliances.
+The flaw enables an attacker who already possesses an administrator's password to bypass multifactor authentication (MFA) checks by submitting multiple crafted requests.
+The issue is classified under [CWE-288] (Authentication Bypass Using an Alternate Path or Channel) and carries a CVSS 3.1 base score of 7.2.

 Critical Impact